 1. Full Brogue or Wingtip Shoes

-They are the most notorious Types of Brogue shoes and most liked among all amid famed men's brogue shoes.
+They are the most notorious type of brogue shoe and most liked among all the famed men's brogue shoes.
 This style has a sharp toe cap with wing-like augmentations that reach out up to the two sides of the shoe.
-What's more the toe cap appears as though it has a 'W' or 'M' shape when seen from the top.
+What's more, the toe cap appears as though it has a 'W' or 'M' shape when seen from the top.

 2. Semi or Half Brogue Shoes

-It was in 1937 that this style was first presented by the popular London shoemaker John Lobb Ltd. The half brogue or also known as semi-brogue shoes, these stylish shoes for men are known for having a toe cap with enlivening punches enumerating at the toe cap edges and focus.
-Half brogues are more formal than full brogues, however, they can suit any assortment of outfits and that's the best advantage.
+It was in 1937 that this style was first presented by the popular London shoemaker John Lobb Ltd. The half brogue, also known as semi-brogue shoes, are stylish shoes for men that have a toe cap with enlivening punches enumerating at the toe cap edges and focus.
+Half brogues are more formal than full brogues; however, they can suit any assortment of outfits, and that's the best advantage.

 3. Quarter Brogue

-Quarter brogues are also known as a commonsense and standard footwear choice for work wear.
+Quarter brogues are also known as a common and standard footwear choice for work wear.
 They are characterized by their straight-toe cap with decorative specifications punched along the cap's edge.
-It's unique in relation to half brogue since its middle has no detailed capping.
+It's unique in relation to half brogues since its middle has no detailed capping.

 4. Longwing Brogue Shoes

 A long wing is an exemplary American style that is an elegant classic among stylish shoes for men.
-It is a wingtip brogue where the wingtip stretches out to the rear of the shoe as opposed to limping down the sole.
-They additionally don't have a toe cap, simply edge holes.
+It is a wingtip brogue, where the wingtip stretches out to the rear of the shoe as opposed to limping down the sole.
+They additionally don't have a toe cap; they simply have edge holes.

 How to Wear and Match Men's Brogues with Clothing Attire

-Such and many more questions swipe the brain when you wish to look awesome in your various types of brogue shoes and want to style brogue shoes with outfits - generating a perfect fashion quotient.
-Or when you wish to pick a brogue as stylish shoes for men for your already set wardrobe.
-Here are the finest and basic tips to pair men’s attire with brogue shoes.
+Such and many more questions swipe the brain when you wish to look awesome in your various types of brogue shoes and want to style brogue shoes with outfits, generating a perfect fashion quotient.
+Or when you wish to pick a brogue as stylish shoes for men for your already-set wardrobe.
+Here are the finest and most basic tips to pair men’s attire with brogue shoes.

 1. Wear Brogue with Jeans

-Wingtip Brogues look great with jeans and a shirt while Longwing brogues make jeans look great with a T-shirt.
-Select a classic color of the shoes when in an informal pairing like these.
+Wingtip Brogues look great with jeans and a shirt, while longwing brogues make jeans look great with a T-shirt.
+Select a classic color of shoes when in an informal pairing like these.

 2. Brogue with Blazer